Resolving Conflict in Decision-Making for Autonomous Driving: Introduction

-It is common in recent work to on autonomous driving to develop hierarchical systems, where a discrete decision-maker decides on intents or approximate trajectories for the AV, and a lower level motion planning system chooses continuous actions that realise these decisions ~\citep{fisac2019,albrecht2020,Eiras2020,Cunningham2015}.
-Incorporating models of interaction based on Stackelberg games into AV planning and decision-making systems has become a popular way of improving upon the na\"ive models used by older systems that do not attempt to account for the interactive behaviour of other drivers.
+A common approach to trajectory planning is to develop hierarchical systems, where a discrete decision-maker decides on intents or approximate trajectories for the AV, and a lower level motion planning system chooses continuous actions that realise these decisions ~\citep{fisac2019,albrecht2020,Eiras2020,Cunningham2015}.
+Incorporating models of interaction based on Stackelberg games into AV planning and decision-making systems has become a popular way of improving upon na\"ive models that neglect the interactive behaviour of other drivers.
 However, while solving Stackelberg games is computationally easier than alternative game theoretic formulations, the solution method presumes that players (i.e., the AV and other driver) take the role of either leader of follower, with the leader selecting their action first and the follower selecting their best response.
 In practice, without a means of direct communication and agreed upon protocol, it is impractical for two vehicles to dynamically allocate the roles of leader and follower.
 Given that the roles of leader and follower are ambiguous, the assumptions required for a Stackelberg game do not always hold in autonomous driving scenarios.
 This begs the question: will the violated assumptions result in undesirable behaviour?